bnb-chain/bscSetUp/readme.md

 Prepare an Binance Chain account with at least 751421 BNBs.

 - 750420 BNB.
 We will setup 21 validators, 11 of them will delegate 50000 BNBs, 10 of them will delegate 20000 BNB.
-To cover the createValidator fee and transfer fee, we give each validator more 20 BNB.
+To cover the createValidator fee, we give each validator more 20 BNB.
 So 750420 = 50000 * 11 + 20000 * 10 + 20 * 21.
 - 1000 = 2*500 BNB.
 This is the initial circulation on BSC for the usage of 2 BSC-relayer.
 On BC we need lock it on peg account(bnb1v8vkkymvhe2sf7gd2092ujc6hweta38xadu2pj).
 - 1 BNB.
 Transfer 1 BNB to the operator account of the first validator, it will build other operator account on the chain.